Nabeel-javed/audits/new.md

 ## Conclusion

 The implementation correctly handles the use of pre-transferred TitanX tokens for liquidity provision.
-The WyvernX token minting and subsequent liquidity provisioning appear to work as intended, though adding parameter validation and event emissions would enhance the contract's robustness.
+The WyvernX token minting and subsequent liquidity provisioning appear to work as intended, though adding parameter validation, extending deadline parameters, and implementing event emissions would enhance the contract's robustness and reliability.

 Given the owner-controlled nature of the initialization process, many of the identified issues have reduced severity.
-However, implementing the parameter validations would provide protection against configuration errors, even with trusted actors.
+However, implementing the parameter validations and extending deadlines would provide protection against configuration errors and operational failures, even with trusted actors.